equino-actracker/actracker-search-feeder/README.md

 # Purpose of actracker-search-feeder
+This application has been created with learning the following topics in mind:
+- DDD methodology
+- Messaging (event consumption)
+- Elastic Search (data ingestion)
+- Spring Boot (using as many framework features as possible)
+- Kubernetes
+- Maven
+- Observability and debugging (the application is intentionally not bullet-prove, performance tests for sure will point a need for metrics, debugging, tweaking)

+# Role of actracker-search-feeder in Actracker project
-The purpose of this project is replicating Actracker bounded context into the Actracker search engine.
+The role of this application is replicating Actracker bounded context into the Actracker search engine to run search and analytics query on them.

 # Architecture
 The application runs as a Spring Boot container.